What to Pack for Georgia (USA)

 June, July, August

-Add: Extra moisture-wicking clothing, High-SPF sunscreen, Wide-brimmed hat, Portable fan
+Add: Lightweight, moisture-wicking clothing, High-SPF sunscreen, Wide-brimmed hat, Swimsuit, Portable fan

 Winter